ysdn2019/Graduates-List/graduates/alessya-bagetta.md

 groupmembers:
 fields: Book Design, Editorial, Print
 mediumdimensions: Magazine, 7.5" x 9"
-description: "Vieni a Mangiare - How Not to be a Mangiacake - nonna" is a memoir and Cookbook based upon a variety of elderly Italian Immigrants.
+description: Vieni a Mangiare - How Not to be a Mangiacake - nonna" is a memoir and Cookbook based upon a variety of elderly Italian Immigrants.
 This book is a compilation of interviews and recipes from Italian Immigrants spreading their love and passion of the Italian culture.
 digitallink:
 image1: /assets/work/baggetta_alessya_project1_web_supportnumber.jpg
 subtitle1:
 caption1:
-image2: /assets/work/
+image2:
 subtitle2:
 caption2:
-image3: /assets/work/
+image3:
 subtitle3:
 caption3:
 ---

 ---
-path: /work/MIBI
+path: /work/mibi
 graduate: Alessya Baggetta
 mainimg: /assets/work/baggetta_alessya_project2_web_main.jpg
 thumbnailimg: /assets/work/baggetta_alessya_project2_web_thumbnail.jpg